Sabbir-123/Assign_11_client/README.md

 * Review System of Services.
 It's very necessary for the ecommerce and f-commerce now-a-days

 * Best Features of Service Critic are:
+* Non Registered User can view Services details and Reviews
-* User can Add Service
+* Registered User can Add Service
-* User Can review a service
+* Registered User Can review a service
+* Register User can see all his/her review in one place
-* Non Registered User can view review
+* Registered user can update and delete his/her review
 * Admin can update and delete review
-* Registered user can update and delete his/her review